LeonardoTeixeira/frontend-and-mobile-test/README.md

 ## Challenges

-1. Minify using the automation Tool of your choice
+1. Minify using the Automation Tool of your choice
 2. Replace the Java Application by one written using Node.js _or_ ...
 3. ...automate test using an end-to-end test framework for AngularJS.